ARolfe86/MyTest2/README.md

 # MyTest2
-This is a quick demo
+This is Amanda's GitHub page